learn-co-curriculum/react-hooks-lists-and-keys/README.md

 }
 ```

-Try running this code in the browser to confirm it works - we've got a nice
+Try running this code in the browser to confirm it works &mdash; we've got a
-looking list going!
+nice looking list going!

 But as you can already tell, our code isn't very DRY, and this approach
 breaks down as soon as we add another color.
 How can we create these elements